Aborigines and Heroes

 In 1964, Oodgeroo Noonuccal published her first book of poems as "Kath Walker", calling it We Are Going.
 An accomplishment worthy of recognition by any woman in the turbulent 1960s and the fight for human rights and civil rights globally, Oodgeroo Noonuccal had become the first Aboriginal woman to ever be published anywhere.

-Truganina (Truganini) (1803-1876).
+Truganina (or Truganini) lived form 1803 through 1876.
 This Tasmanian was from the Bruny Island tribe south of Hobart.
 From 1803, the year she was born, until 1830, whites slaughtered 5,000 Black Tasmanian Aborigines and left only 75 remaining.
 Then she was an aide to the explorer G. A. Robinson, known as the Protector of Aborigines.
 She helped him to make peaceful contact with the Tasmanians from 1830-1835.

 In the 20thcentury, anthropologists considered Truganina to be the last full-blooded Tasmanian Aboriginal alive.
 However, there was discovered at least one other, per Richard Overell, Monash University, Fanny Cochrane Smith, who lived from 1834-1905.

-However, data in the 21st century have accounted for a total of 10,000 Tasmanian Aborigines descended from full-blood women, still in the nation, from the Wybalenna people and others.
-Other reports of 150,000 Tasmanians include descendants from mixed marriages and DNA tests are winnowing that number.
+However, data in the 21st century account for a total of 10,000 Tasmanian Aborigines descended from full-blood women from the Wybalenna people and others.
+Additional reports of 150,000 Tasmanians include descendants from mixed marriages, according to DNA testing.

 The Tasmanian Aborigines sometimes confuse anthropologists, because they are/were different from Australian Aboriginals and certainly different from New Zealand Maoris and Papua New Guinea Natives.